Use this EASY Computer Maintenance Checklist to keep your PC running fast and like new!

 Do this easy checklist once a month and you and your computer will be happy and running smooth.
 Best of all you’ll prevent most computer problems and prevent computer lag too.

-Be sure to do this monthly PC maintenance checklist, schedule it on your calendar.
+Be sure to also schedule this monthly PC maintenance checklist on your calendar.
 If you can do this weekly even better!